Castlecomer: Emergency services

 The Garda Síochána have a station on the Kilkenny Road.
 When the station is unmanned, calls are diverted to Kilkenny Garda Station.

 Castlecomer Fire Station is located on the Kilkenny Road.
-Castlecomer's fire service began in the 1940s when Kilkenny County Council supplied a fire service in the late 1940s with the trailer pump based at Pat Hetherington's shed in Market Square now Cunningham's Green Grocer.
-The Original Mining Company trailer pump, was given to Castlecomer Fire Service and was based in the mining office yard (Avalon Inn).
+Castlecomer's fire service began in the 1940s when Kilkenny County Council supplied a fire service in the late 1940s with the trailer pump based in Market Square.
+The Original Mining Company trailer pump was given to Castlecomer Fire Service and was based in the mining office yard.
 Later in 1954, a newer fire station was built in Love Lane.
 In late 2009, construction began on a new fire station on the Kilkenny Road and this opened officially in May 2010.
-It houses a Class B Fire Water Tender/Ladder appliance, call-sign, KK12A1 (07-KK-5211) and serves Castlecomer and much of north-east Kilkenny.
+It houses a Class B Fire Water Tender/Ladder appliance and serves Castlecomer and much of north-east Kilkenny.

 Library

 Opened in 1999, Castlecomer Library is located on Kilkenny Street, opposite the Church of the Immaculate Conception.
 In addition to other library services, it runs adult literacy and word-aid literacy courses throughout the year.
-Opening days are Tuesdays, Thursdays and Saturdays.
+Opening days are Tuesday to Saturday.